From £28,0159

 The rest of the time the MX-5’s ride is easy and fairly laid back.
 Like that of its forebears, the directional keenness and poise come not from high chassis rates but from the advantages of even weight distribution, a low centre of gravity and driven rear wheels, and so the MX-5 doesn’t feel firm on the road or short of wheel travel.
 It doesn’t need to.

 For a car that offers up as many thrills as the little Mazda does, it is remarkably habitable.
-The ride is never harsh and as long as you’re not too tall to fit, it offers a supremely comfortable driving position, legs outstretched but well supported.
+The ride is rarely harsh and as long as you’re not too tall to fit, it offers a supremely comfortable driving position, legs outstretched but well supported.
 The MX-5’s one Achilles heel when it comes to comfort is the road noise.
 It seeps through the car’s every pore and resulted in a reading of 75dBA at 70mph.
+The hard-top RF does improve the motorway refinement.

 Track notes